 When you do facial exercises religiously and follow a strict skin care regimen, you expect to look as good as possible.
 While this is what should happen, you could easily make mistakes that make you age faster than your years.
 If you’re not seeing the results you want, it’s probably time to re-evaluate your habits, the foods you eat and the position you sleep in.
-Read on to learn about some of the most common mistakes that age us and even add years to our faces.
+Read on to learn about the most common mistakes that add years to our faces.

 1. Excessive Sugar Consumption

 A sweet tooth doesn’t just affect your waistline, it can age your skin and cause breakouts.
-When you eat sweets, or simple carbs that convert to glucose in your system, the sugar molecules attach themselves to your skin’s collagen fibers.
-Known as glycation, this process causes the fibers to become inflexible and pull at the skin.
-This results in sagging skin, puffiness, enlarged pores, dark under eye circles, a loss of facial contours and diminished radiance.
+When you eat sweets or simple carbs that convert to glucose in your system, the sugar molecules attach themselves to your skin’s collagen fibers.
+This process, known as glycation, causes the fibers to become inflexible and pull at the skin.
+The result is sagging skin, puffiness, enlarged pores, dark under eye circles, a loss of facial contours and diminished radiance.
 Skip dessert and simple carbs as much as possible to maintain a youthful glow.